KashifKhaan/Note-Taking-Application-Java/README.md

 # Note-Taking Application

 The Note-Taking Application is a Java Swing-based desktop application that allows users to create and manage notes.
-It provides a simple and user-friendly interface where users can add, delete and favorite notes.
+It provides a simple and user-friendly interface where users can add, delete, and favorite notes.

 ## Screenshots